harelba/q/README.markdown

 ## Future Ideas

-* Column name inference for files containing a header line **(in BETA - Download link in the installation section)**
+* Column name inference for files containing a header line **(in RC version - Download link in the installation section)**
-* Column type inference according to actual data **(in BETA - Download link in the installation section)**
+* Column type inference according to actual data **(in RC version - Download link in the installation section)**
-* Support semi structured data - e.g. log files, where there are several columns and then free text **(in BETA - Download link in the installation section)**
+* Support semi structured data - e.g. log files, where there are several columns and then free text **(in RC version - Download link in the installation section)**
 * Smarter batch insertion to the database
 * Faster reuse of previous data loading
 * Allow working with external DB